vikramgt/Placement-Prep/Question 11/Readme.txt

-String Reversal in C++
+Problem Statement: Reverse String with Delimited Numbers

+Description:

-This C++ program demonstrates how to reverse a string containing numbers separated by spaces.
+You are given a string num containing numbers separated by spaces.
+Your task is to reverse the string while keeping the numbers and spaces in their original positions.
+Return the reversed string.

+Example:
+Input: "1 2 3 4"
+Output: "4 3 2 1"

 Code Explanation
 The program defines a function reverse that takes a string (number) as input and reverses it.